-Coverage C line is for Personal Property items and is usually calculated at 70% of the Coverage A limit.
-It is advisable to purchase a replacement cost endorsement on your contents so that in the event of a loss the insurance company isn’t figuring the depreciated value for the items lost, such as your kitchen table, TV, sofa’s, furniture and even your clothing.
+Coverage C is a line for Personal Property items and is usually calculated at 70% of the Coverage A limit.
+It is advisable to purchase a replacement cost endorsement on your contents so that, in the event of a loss, the insurance company isn’t figuring the depreciated value for the items lost, such as your kitchen table, TV, sofas, furniture, and even your clothing.
 Payment amounts for certain categories of personal property items may be restricted to a sublimit stated on the policy for certain causes of loss.
 To receive a higher loss settlement for some items in the event of theft or “mysterious disappearance”, the insurance company may require you to specifically schedule these items and pay a premium based on the limit you have them insured for.
 The rate may vary based on what kind of item you are electing to insure.

 Frequently Asked Questions

 I have several high value jewelry items, are they insured on my homeowners policy?